-Escape From Tethys includes the following styles of gameplay.
+Escape From Tethys has the following styles of play.

 - Action games are usually a bit faster than other games and require quick reflexes.
 You frequently jump platforms, shoot enemy mobs, climb ladders, and

 - An adventure game is where the player is usually the protagonist and plays through an evolving story.
 The storyline is the driving part of an adventure game.

 - In a puzzle type game the player solves puzzles that may be either logic, patters, words, or numbers.
 Puzzle games sometimes use a timer to create a sense of pressure to solve the puzzle faster.

 - Platform games are usually action games that require the player to hop from one platform to another, usually in some sort of acrobatic way.
 They are good for people with fast reflexes.
 They can come in short and long story varieties.
 Typical platform games are Super Mario Bros. and Sonic the Hedgehog.

 When you are playing Escape From Tethys you might need to forward some ports in your router.
 Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and frequently even faster.
 Routers were not designed to allow incoming network requests and some games can play tremendously better if an incoming connection is forwarded through the router to the game.

 Before you can forward a port you need to know the following things:

 - The IP address of your network router.